istio/istio.io/_blog/2018/egress-https.md

 To allow Istio to perform filtering of Egress Requests based on domains, the microservices must issue HTTP requests.
 Istio then will open HTTPS connection to the destination (perform TLS origination).
 The microservices code must be written differently or configured differently, according to whether the microservice runs inside or outside of an Istio Service Mesh.
 This contradicts the Istio Design Goal of [Maximizing Transparency]({{home}}/docs/concepts/what-is-istio/goals.html).
 Tough luck, sometimes we must compromise...

 The diagram below shows how the HTTPS traffic to external services is performed.
 On the top, a microservice outside of an Istio Service Mesh, sends regular HTTPS requests, encrypted end-to-end.
-On the bottom, the same microservice inside an Istio Service Mesh has to send unencrypted HTTP requests inside a pod, which are intercepted by the sidecar Envoy proxy.
+On the bottom, the same microservice inside an Istio Service Mesh must send unencrypted HTTP requests inside a pod, which are intercepted by the sidecar Envoy proxy.
 The sidecar proxy performs TLS origination, so the traffic between the pod and the external service is encrypted.

 <figure><img src="img/https_from_the_app.svg" alt="HTTPS traffic to external services, from outside vs. from inside of an Istio Service Mesh" title="HTTPS traffic to external services, from outside vs. from inside of an Istio Service Mesh" />
 <figcaption>HTTPS traffic to external services, from outside vs. from inside of an Istio Service Mesh</figcaption></figure>